fal-ai/dbt-fal/docs/anomaly-detection.md

     return ideal_eps
 ```

+In this section, we first created the `anomaly_detection` function which takes the model, `min_samples` and `eps` hyperparameters, then returns the indices of the anomalous points.
+Then we created the `find_ideal_min_samples` function which finds the ideal `min_samples` value for `anomaly_detection`.
+After that, we created the two functions `find_eps_range` and `find_ideal_eps`, which are used to first find the range which has the ideal `eps` value, then find it based on the `min_samples` value we have found before.
 This is what is needed to find anomalies on a given model.
-Now we need to set up two more functions to get a Slack bot to message us some information and a plot of the anomalies in our model.
+However, we want our script to also plot the anomalies and send them to us via Slack.
+So, we need to set up two more functions to get a Slack bot to message us some information and a plot of the anomalies in our model.

 ## Sending results via Slack
-The two functions we need are `plot_anomalies` and `send_slack_file`, which is present in [metric forecast](metric-forecast.d) and [slack bot](slack-example.md) examples.
+The two functions we need are `plot_anomalies` and `send_slack_file`.
+The `send_slack_file` function is present in both the [metric forecast](metric-forecast.md) and [slack bot](slack-example.md) examples.

 ```python
 def plot_anomalies(column_y: np.array, column_date: np.array, anomalies: np.array):